SCS Receives Sustained Excellence Award

 Monthly Management Package

-Congratulations to the SCHS Athletic Training Center for winning the Jim McClanahan Energy Reduction May Challenge with a reduction of 34.1% also a shout out to the Preschool and GMS for energy reduction over 20%!!
+Congratulations to the Phoenix Horizon Community for winning the Jim McClanahan Energy Reduction September Challenge with a reduction of 25.6%!!

 March 2019 Royal Spring Middle School Energy Team Leader Sarah White, Principal John Noll. and RSMS